 Innovation management – as part of a company’s strategic focus – is becoming increasingly important.
 Business innovation is one of the most important drivers of competition.
 Trends such as digitalization require the development of different types of innovations.
 For example, organizational innovation, process innovation, product development and the introduction of service innovations.
 The implementation of disruptive innovation or radical innovation is also one of the core tasks of cutting-edge innovation management.

 Facing these challenges, new trends in innovation management are emerging: from rigid processes, towards methods such as crowdsourcing, co-creation, customer co-creation and open innovation.
 Concepts such as lean innovation are becoming increasingly important.
 In addition, the importance of innovation for SMEs is growing.
 An important focus is also on the development of the innovation culture and the increase of the innovation capability of organizations.

 Innolytics® GmbH supports companies with the implementation of modern innovation management through its innovation management software and innovation consulting as well as consulting for the digitization of processes and business models.
 The first step is to clarify one of the most important questions: What does innovation management mean and why do companies have to re-think?

 - The limits of classical innovation management

-- Innovation Management for Product Innovation and Process Innovation
+- How Innovation Management Supports Product Development, Service Innovation and Organizational Innovation

 - The differences between closed and open innovation